Tanyaa-Agarwal/react-springboot/README.md

 # react-springboot
 To get started with the local setup follow the steps:

-1.Install redis on your local machine.
+1.Install redis on your local machine and start the redis server.

 2.In the spring boot directory run the SpringbootCrudApplication.java file in the src/main/java/com/example/springbootcrud/ folder.